FindMySchool LogoFindMySchool

 % of students achieving grades 9-7

 Teaching follows traditional academic approaches with clear expectations.
 Teachers demonstrate strong subject knowledge and deliver content clearly.
 The curriculum covers a broad range of subjects, with particular depth in modern languages, offering Spanish, French, German, and Latin.
-Approximately a quarter of students take all three sciences at GCSE, reflecting academic ambition.
+Around a third of students take all three sciences at GCSE, reflecting academic ambition.

 The sixth form curriculum includes less traditional subjects alongside core academic offerings.
 Dance, sociology, psychology, and film studies sit alongside further mathematics, chemistry, and economics.
 This breadth allows students to pursue genuine interests while maintaining academic rigour.